 If you only have limited space available to plant a kitchen garden, here is a good rule of thumb to consider: A regular vegetable garden is about planning for the future, while a kitchen garden is about enjoying today.

 Therefore, the fruits and vegetables you plan to preserve for future use – or crops, such as corn, that take up a lot of space – are good choices for a traditional vegetable garden where space is at less of a premium.

 Instead, kitchen gardens are normally filled with the items you prepare and eat while fresh.
 Therefore, containers of fresh herbs, compact cherry tomato plants, or an assortment of leaf lettuce varieties all make great additions to a potager.
 If you lack the space for a traditional garden, a small kitchen garden can keep you in fresh, delicious produce all season long.

 3. Beauty.
 While a standard vegetable garden is all about utility and production, part of the charm of a kitchen garden comes from its ornamental aspect.
 Due to its proximity to the house, a kitchen garden is harder to tuck out of sight than a traditional garden.
 Therefore, they are often designed to add a sense of beauty to your home, as well.

 Some herbs, such as lemon thyme, can be used to create a beautiful and fragrant border around plants and containers.
 Edible flowers, such as violas and daylilies, can be incorporated to add a splash of color.
 Compact blueberry shrubs are also highly ornamental and make a wonderful, yet functional border.

 As you can see, a kitchen garden offers both convenience and beauty in a compact space.
 The best part is it doesn’t take much to get started.
-All you need is a couple large pots, some fresh herbs, your favorite compact tomato plant and lettuce varieties and you’ll be on your way!
+All you need is a couple of large pots, some fresh herbs, your favorite compact tomato plant, and lettuce varieties and you’ll be on your way!